jtod/Sigma16/app/doc/src/userguide.md

   6     **v**    signed overflow (two's complement)
   7     **C**    carry propagation (binary)

 conditional jump

 jumpc0  jump if cc bit is 0
 jumpc1  jump if cc bit is 1

-## Processor status flags

-The processor can be executing in several modes, which are determined by the **system control registers**.

- * ie   -- interrupts enabled (1-bit flag)

- * sys  -- system state (1-bit flag)

 ## Memory